Sumwunn/DoomRPG/README.md

 I hope my fork has achieved some stability at least, I haven't had any crashes in a while so that's nice but testing for total stability isn't possible.
 - Only OpenGL renderer works properly, all others will crash in outpost, not sure why.
 - Consider all mods incompatible with DRPG unless stated otherwise.
 - Why "SE" you ask?
-It just means "Sumwunn's Edition".
-It's just for differential proposes.
+It means "Sumwunn's Edition", it's just for differential proposes.
 - If you wish to submit a PR, please make sure your changes haven't affected the stability of DRPG itself.
 DRPG is very sensitive creature.
 Must be handled gently.
 Also please use the GDCC version listed in Links.txt.
 - Refer to Links.txt for all required tools for compiling.
 - I will try to keep mod compatibilty updated as fast as I can.